IBM/openshift101/README.md

 ## License & Authors

-If you would like to see the detailed LICENCE click [here](./LICENCE).
+If you would like to see the detailed LICENSE click [here](LICENSE).

 - Author: Sai Vennam <svennam@us.ibm.com>, IBM Cloud Offering Manager
 - Maintainers: Developer Advocates from IBM Cloud